-Employee payroll costs increased \$473 million, largely due to higher U.S. domestic hourly and management compensation costs.
-U.S compensation costs were negatively impacted by adverse weather events during the quarter and the continued deployment of Saturday operations.
-In addition, we incurred additional costs related to bringing new facility and technology projects on-line, whose benefits will not be realized until future periods.
-Total compensation costs increased 9.5% for the first quarter 2018.
-U.S. Domestic compensation costs for hourly employees increased largely due to higher volume growth and contractual union wage increases, which drove an increase in headcount and an 8.8% increase in average daily union labor hours.
-Compensation costs for management employees increased primarily due to merit salary increases and growth in the overall size of the workforce.
+Employee payroll costs increased \$332 million for the second quarter of 2018 (\$805 million year-to-date) compared with 2017, largely due to higher U.S. domestic hourly and management compensation costs.
+Total compensation costs increased 6.7% for the second quarter of 2018 (8.1% year-to-date).
+U.S. Domestic compensation costs for hourly employees increased largely due to higher volume growth, which drove an increase in headcount and a 5.8% increase in average daily union labor hours (7.3% increase year-to-date), in addition to contractual union wage increases.
+Compensation costs for management employees increased primarily due to merit salary increases and growth in the overall size of the workforce due to facility expansions.